Research proposal writing, business, social sciences, humanities

 Workshops are offered as a series of nine, two, or two-and-a-half hour workshops at City West and Magill campuses.
-Two series are offered at City West and one at Magill.
 It is important to attend all of the workshops in the series.
-The content covered in the two workshop series is identical and you may choose to attend a workshop in another series if you are unable to attend your regular series.
+The content covered in each workshop in the series is identical and you may choose to attend a workshop in another series if you are unable to attend your regular series.
 Workshops involve analysing discipline examples, group or pair discussion of your research and research writing, feedback on writing, and individual writing on your research proposal.

-An additional all-day Saturday workshop is offered which attempts to cover the key learning objectives of workshops 2, 3, 4 and 5 from the Research proposal writing series within a research introduction writing activity.
-The workshop is intended to offer an intensive for candidates unable to attend the week day series, but if you have attended the series and you would like to revise workshop content and to spend a day writing your introduction, you will also find the Saturday workshop useful.
+An additional all-day Saturday workshop is offered which aims to cover the key learning objectives of workshops 2, 3, 4 and 5 from the Research proposal writing series within a research introduction writing activity.
+The workshop is intended to offer an intensive for candidates unable to attend the week day series.
+Candidates who have attended the week day series will not need to attend, but if you would like to revise workshop content and spend a day writing your introduction, you are welcome to join the Saturday workshop.

 The online resources linked from the left menu on this site cover the core messages covered in the face-to-face events.
 Candidates attending a face-to-face workshop should read through the online resource that corresponds with the workshop before attending.
-Video recordings of the workshops are not available because events are interactive involving group discussion and individual work.
+Video recordings of the workshops are not available because events are interactive, mostly consisting in large and small group discussion and individual work.

 In addition to accessing the online resources, external students can receive individual assistance on drafts of writing over email or telephone with referral from a supervisor.
 External students wishing to access individual assistance should forward a draft of writing to Wendy Bastalich.

 Please save this site to your favourites list!

 Workshops 2019 REGISTER

 |2.
 Reviewing the literature||

 October 30, 9─11.30am, GK3-19